flyteorg/flyte/rsts/community/contribute.rst

 |

-Linking to Python elements changes based on what you're linking to.
+Linking to Python elements can change based on what you are linking to.
 Check out this `section <https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#cross-referencing-python-objects>`__ to learn more.

 |